TianxingWu/realtime-glasses-detection/README.md

 ## What's Next
 To determine the presence of glasses, a threshold is manually chosen in this specific version, which is based on experiment results.
 The next goal is to develop an algorithm that can choose the threshold automatically in order to enchance robustness.

-Welcome to fork and try it on your own! :blush:
+Welcome to star, fork and try it on your own! :blush:

 ## Reference
 Jiang, X., Binkert, M., Achermann, B. et al. Pattern Analysis & Applications (2000) 3: 9. https://doi.org/10.1007/s100440050002